-On this day in 1787, Federalist Paper 1 was published in the Independent Journal of New York..
+On this day in 1787, Federalist Paper 1 was published in the Independent Journal of New York.

 Today Americans take the Constitutional form of government for granted.
 But in 1787, shortly after the young, ragtag nation had thrown off the British monarchy and won its independence, a constitution was not a given.
 The questions at that time were — would there be a central federal government at all, and if there were, what would be its powers?
 The original basis for the united thirteen states was the Articles of Confederation, but this gave the federal government little power: no power to levy taxes, to regulate trade, or to enforce laws.
 The Constitution, which offered a plan for a federal government based on checks and balances, was drafted in September of 1787, but it still needed to be ratified by at least nine states.

-In October 1787, therefore, federalists began their debate with the anti-federalists.
+In October 1787, therefore, the federalists began their debate with the anti-federalists.
 One of the chief proponents of the Constitution was Alexander Hamilton, the chief aide to George Washington during the Revolutionary War and an elected representative from New York state to the Congress of the Confederation.
 Hamilton knew that New York would be a key swing state in the debate, so he hatched a plan to write essays that would be published in New York newspapers to promote and explain the new Constitution.
 To help him, Hamilton enlisted James Madison, who had served in the Continental Congress, and John Jay, a lawyer and diplomat.

-Between October 1787 and May 1788, the trio wrote a total of 85 essays, totalling more than 175,000 words.
+Between October 1787 and May 1788, the trio wrote a total of 85 essays, totaling more than 175,000 words.
 Each essay was published anonymously under the pen name “Publius,” an allusion to Publius Valerius Publicola, a supporter of the Roman Republic.

 The Federalist Papers served as a kind of user’s guide to the Constitution, explaining how the people, not a king, would govern and how a federal government was needed to increase efficiency and to prevent the risk of another monarchy.
 The papers also explained the separation of powers between the branches of government, and how government should operate to maintain individual liberty without anarchy.